StereoKit/StereoKit-Docs/docs/preview/StereoKit-docs-API.md

   - `material` — The Material to attach to this Node's visual, if this is null, then mesh must also be null.
   - `solid` — A flag that indicates the Mesh for this node will be used in ray intersection tests.
 This flag is ignored if no Mesh is attached.
   - returns — This returns the newly added ModelNode, or if there's an issue with mesh and material being inconsistently null, then this result will also be null.
-- `IEnumerator`1 ModelNodeCollection.GetEnumerator()` — Gets an enumerator for the collection.
+- `Enumerator ModelNodeCollection.GetEnumerator()` — Gets an enumerator for the collection.
+This returns a concrete struct enumerator so that `foreach` over the collection stays allocation-free.
   - returns — An enumerator.

+## struct ModelNodeCollection.Enumerator

+An allocation-free struct enumerator for a `ModelNodeCollection`.
+- `void ModelNodeCollection.Enumerator.Dispose()` — Nothing to dispose, this is here to satisfy the IEnumerator interface.
+- `bool ModelNodeCollection.Enumerator.MoveNext()` — Advances to the next ModelNode.
+  - returns — False once the end of the collection is reached.
+- `void ModelNodeCollection.Enumerator.Reset()` — Resets the enumerator to before the first element.

 ## struct ModelNodeInfoCollection